mess110/mess110.github.io/_posts/draft_2016-08-21-dusty-foot-namibia.md

 You can see storks, cows, donkeys and goats.
 We saw a road sign: "roadhogs have priority".
 One more police stop.
 After 17:00, so they just signaled us to continue.
 No fences means we are in comunal lands.
+Himba teritory.
+You can start seeing ant castles.
+Huge, right next to the road bigger than our cars, bigger than most trees next to the road.
+You can see ostrices roaming free.
+Now the signs show that people have priority.
+A sign for Etoto TODO: check name school 25 km that way.
+20 km away from Ruacana the car pullin the trailer, broke some rubber peace under the car.
+It is more of a prevention stop.
+We setup tent in a quite nice camp.
+There is a nice kitchen and we had time to do some cleanup while the part we need to replace arrived.
+Svend seemed worries, but now, in the morning it seems to be better.
+It is morning, after breakfest, guys his the gym, my lazy ass is chilling here.
+TODO: move this to living fire.
+With a mupane root stick and a malipera stick you can start a fire.
+Create friction between the two sticks with some donkey shit in the middle and boom you have a small fire.
+We voted weather to go an extra day at Etosha or to go jumping in some pools.
+Thomas didn't vote.
+That is unanimous enough.
+TIA (This is Africa).
+So we finally got the part.
+To get the part, we found someone in Oshakati (160km away).
+With some hustling, missed cars and small fuckups, we got the part.
+Juakali Charles, the mechanic which helped us with the part (thank you btw) left.
+Svend forgot his headlamp in the mechanics car.
+The car was fine though.
+Now it was settled:
+I had the best headlamp, no doubt about it.
+TODO: this is where Kasper made the custom flag thing At night, we left Ruacana.
+We ended up on a really bad road to camp Okapupa.
+Paul was having a bit too much fun with the walkie talkie and karma was on Svend's side this time.
+Svend was in a hurry, and, despite this, if you dare to imagine, the other car stopped so the others can pee.
+Onwards!
+Until we hear Paul's voice on the walkie talkie saying we need to go back because Paul lost his phone.
+So we turn around, Svend gives the Svend "I told you so" and we start looking for the phone.
+It was really dark, and we couldn't remember exactly where we stopped so we start looking for fresh pee marks.
+The road was really thin at the point, 2 cars wouldn't fit side by side in most places.
+As we are about to give up, we look on the tracks and there it was.
+The phone.
+While we were there, 3 cars passed though the area including us.
+3 cars went over the phone.
+Bye bye phone.
+Once we arrived, we setup camp and go fishing.
+We ate orics meat with pasta.
+The next day, we went white water rafting.
+"Super fun extra chill".
+Team Denmark won.
+Kasper and Thais.
+I fell twice.
+Had a small dispute with Paul, I think he can't row, he probably thinks I can't row.
+TODO: explain washing machine, falling and how we got stuck on the rock. fighting against the current doesn't help
+As I told Paul: "Don't worry we not a rowing team, we are a beer drinking team."
+We ate a nice hearderbeast neck.
+It tasted and looked amazing.
+Went really well with the bread Chris baked.
+TODO: add picture
+Next morning, was the first morning my face was cold.
+Had milk and cereal fuck yea.
+Went fishing and I had a few nibbles but nothing serious.
+TODO: explain fishing rules
+Together with Kasper, we managed to make a living fire.
+Good fucking game + achievement unlocked.
+TODO: explain tries
+We met with 3 guys from Israel.
+They were cool, we talked about army life and vodka.
+Discussed buying and eating a goat.
+We went looking for a fountain with Petrus, one the guys working at the camp.
+He owned the goats and is probably the one who surprise-cleaned our dishes.
+We finally used the 4x4 for what it should be used for.
+Went crazy deep in the forest.
+There we made burgers from orics meat.
+Really good.
+The scenary was amazing, you didn't expect such a beutiful oasis to be present in such a remote place.
+The water from around the year gathers in these holes and made the pond we dove in.
+TODO: talk about oasis
+Went back home and had one of the best meals in my life while camping, if not the best.
+Hearderbeast leg steaks with some spinich sauce, bread and potatoes.
+Fried to perfection.
+Went fishing and then early to bed because we were leaving for Etosha at 3:45.
+FUCK.
+Woke up, packed, all good.
+TODO: talk about feelings in the morning
+On the way there, we stopped and met Nilton (TODO city name).
+We had to arrive by day break because the part is closed at night.
+We saw a huge elephant bool chlling and cooling off from the heat.
+Girafes, zebras
+( at the Etosha pond, a stork just flew in and about 29 imapala black faced.
+Saw 2 males.
+They are all drinking from the water.
+Last night I missed lions) ( 2 days later, first day at Etosha, Svend finally took a shower. )